HeadbandDandy/ReadMeMaker/README.md

 To run test run the following command:

-ada
+Test Driven Deployment was used to make the application

 ## Questions

-if you have any questions about the repo or an open issue contact me at ddd.
-You can find more of my work @ [da](https://github.com/da/)
+if you have any questions about the repo or an open issue contact me at makeahub@gmail.com.
+You can find more of my work @ [HeadbandDandy](https://github.com/HeadbandDandy/)